Search Our Site

 In addition, private donations and grants fund 100% of the Lemur Center’s conservation efforts in Madagascar, where we work with local communities to save and protect wild lemurs and their natural habitat.

-To learn more about the DLC’s 53-year legacy and the impact of your investment, browse the online version of our 2019 stewardship report.
+To learn more about the DLC’s 56-year legacy and the impact of your investment, browse the online versions of our annual impact reports.
 A heartfelt THANK YOU for your support — we couldn’t do this work without you!

 Why are lemurs important?